Item forms in action

 Users will only see attributes that the item form has controls for, displayed in the order defined by the item form.

-If multiple item forms are available, Alloy will choose the one most relevant to the user’s situation.
+If multiple item forms are available, the one most relevant to the user's situation will be presented.
 For example, an item form tagged as Mobile will be prioritised over one tagged All platforms.

-If no item forms are available, Alloy will display the standard item form as described above.
+If no item forms are available, the standard item form will be presented, as described above.

 Item forms currently have these limitations on Alloy Mobile: